Philipbear/msbuddy/docs/pyapi.rst

    all_subform_arr = enumerate_subform_arr([10, 20, 0, 0, 0, 0, 0, 0, 0, 5, 0, 0])
    print(all_subform_arr)

-.. function:: mass_to_formula (mass: float, mz_tol: float, ppm: bool)
+.. function:: mass_to_formula (mass: float, mass_tol: float, ppm: bool)

-   Convert mass to formula, return list of formula strings.
+   Convert a monoisotopic mass (neutral) to formula, return list of formula strings.
 This function relies on the global dependencies within the :class:`msbuddy.Buddy`.
 It works by database searching.

    :param mass: float.
 Target mass, should be <1500 Da.
-   :param mz_tol: float.
+   :param mass_tol: float.
 The mass tolerance for searching.
    :param ppm: bool.
 If True, the mass tolerance is in ppm.
 If False, the mass tolerance is in Da.
    :returns: A list of formula strings.